qmk/qmk_firmware/keyboards/satan/keymaps/iso_split_rshift/readme.md

 * no-need-to-solder-on-chip picture:
 ![no need to solder directly on the chip anymore](LEDpinSatan.jpg)
-* special thanks to /u/TerryMathews  who suggested the pin PB2 so soldering directly on the atmega is not needed anymore [reddit](https://www.reddit.com/r/MechanicalKeyboards/comments/4ghq9z/photos_satan_rgb60_w1976/d2k5tra)
+* special thanks to /u/TerryMathews  who suggested the pin PB2 so soldering directly on the atmega is not needed anymore.
+Happened on [reddit](https://www.reddit.com/r/MechanicalKeyboards/comments/4ghq9z/photos_satan_rgb60_w1976/d2k5tra)